ccarabine/memory-game/README.md

 * [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools): Chrome Dev Tools was used to test the site and assist with debugging issues.
 * [W3C Markup Validation Service](https://validator.w3.org/): The W3C Markup Validation Service was used to validate the HTML document for this project and to identify any issues with the code.
 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): The W3C CSS Validation Service was used to validate the CSS document for this project and to identify any issues with the code.
+* [JSHint](https://jshint.com/): JSHint, a JavaScript Code Quality Tool to detect errors and potential problems in your JavaScript code.
+* [Chrome Lighthouse report](https://ccarabine.github.io/memory-game/):Lighthouse is an open-source, automated tool for improving the quality of web pages.
+Program run in Chrome Dev Tools
 * [Am I Responsive](http://ami.responsivedesign.is/): Am I Responsive was used to create the header image for the README file.
 * [Resize Pixel](https://www.img2go.com/compress-image): Img2go was used to reduce the size of the paw patrol images.
 * [A11y Colour Contrast checker](https://color.a11y.com/Contrast/):A11y Colour Contrast checker was used to check the colour contrast between background and text colours.